wuboy0307/go-gpdb/README.md

 cd Vagrant
 ```

-+ Check if the APIKEY and the IP Address subset in the Vagrantfile that matches to your environment, and if not set make appropriate changes.
++ Check if the APIKEY and the IP Address subset in the Vagrantfile and ensure its matches to your environment, and if matching make appropriate changes.
 + destroy your vagrant env either using

 ```